Cotton isn’t a vegetable. It’s what your shirt, pants, and underwear are made of.

 But your body can’t ignore oxidized lipids from fried cottonseed oil.
 They’re simply too damaging.

-There’s one more lipoprotein — a type of LDL particle called Lp(a) — in this vegetable oil roundup.
-Call it lipoprotein A, or by it’s more common parlance: “L-P-little-a.”
+There’s one more lipoprotein — a type of LDL particle called Lp(a).
+Call it lipoprotein A, or by it’s more common parlance, L-P-little-a.

 Think of Lp(a) as the super-atherogenic LDL particle.
 If you don’t want LDL particles in your arteries, you really don’t want Lp(a) particles there[*].

-And eating partially hydrogenated fats (which cottonseed oil often is) — has been shown to raise levels of Lp(a)[*].
+Eating partially hydrogenated fats, which cottonseed oil often is, can raise levels of Lp(a)[*].
 Not good.